google/opencasebook/ambiguity.md

 susceptible to the meaning urged by Wolf and rejected his proffered extrinsic evidence.

-[^readreceipts]: The trial court read, and thus to this extent, "considered"
+[^receipts]: The trial court read, and thus to this extent, "considered"
     Wolf's proffered extrinsic evidence.

 In its written order the trial court ruled Disney had met its burden of showing